PMT awards $14,800 to Magic Valley organizations

 Project Mutual Telephone (PMT) pays patronage dividends back to customers every year based on services used.
 When the money is unclaimed for a number of years they are transferred to the foundation, which focuses on education with a scholarship program and supports community project through the grants.

-The recipients this year are Mountain View Christian Center Pantry, $5,000 to replace a commercial freezer that is no longer working.
+The recipients this year include Mountain View Christian Center Pantry, which will get $5,000 to replace a commercial freezer that is no longer working.
 The pantry relies on the freezer to store food to distribute to people in need.

 The Historic Wilson Theatre will receive $2,500 to purchase a 20-foot by 40-foot tent for larger events, conferences, weddings and parties at the restored theater.